 How to use social media to find your next 1000 fans

-Many folks realize that social media is a crucial part of any business, but how many of us know precisely how to be successful at social media marketing?
-We’ll run through best practices for each network, what kinds of content you should share, and how to grow an engaged social audience who’s excited to hear from you.
+You probably already know that social media is a crucial part of any business, but how many of us know exactly how to be successful at social media marketing?
+We’ll run through concrete strategies for each social network, what kinds of content you should share, and how to grow an engaged social audience who’s excited to hear from you.
 Whether you’re still getting the hang of Facebook or you’ve been tweeting since 2007, this talk is for you.

 How to Sell Your Book with Social Media with Zero Budget